andeztea/quickcountpilkades/README.md

 This app is realtime quick count app with vue js, whatsapp-web.js and node js.

-Please download other supporting applications that I have made below

-- Whatsapp Bot
-- Back End with Node Js

 Instalasion
 - Install Node JS version >=12